The McCallum Park Active Area is now complete and open to the public!

 When did works begin on the McCallum Park Active Area?

-Works began mid-Nomber 2024, and are expected to reach completion by mid-2025.
+Works began mid-November 2024, and reached practical completion mid-2025.

 Is the Master Plan set in stone?